mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```
-This solution is simple and would work fine.
+This solution is simple ,but that works fine.
 But you'd have to add a condition for each filter you need.
-Especially with more complex filtering your code can become a Monster very fast! :boom:
+Especially with more complex filtering, your code can become a Monster very fast! :boom:

 ### A simple implementation with Eloquent Filter